 In the spring or summer, prune 3-4 inch stem cuttings from the parent plant with three to four leaves on the stem.

-Dip the ends in root hormone (mixed in water at a paste consistency) and place in damp, well-draining, moist potting soil mix and tamp down around the stem to secure them.
+Dip the ends in root hormone (mixed in water at a paste consistency) and place in damp, well-draining, moist potting soil mix and tamp down around the stem to secure it.

 Use a container that has drainage and is deep enough for the roots to grow.
 Place the stem at least 1-2 inches down into the soil.

-Set them in bright, indirect sunlight while they are rooting.
+Set it in bright, indirect sunlight while they are rooting.